Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 strict-peer-dependencies=true

-Pin specific package versions regardless of upstream range constraints using resolutions.
+Pin specific versions regardless of upstream ranges using resolutions.

 {